GrabNetworks/grabpress/src/README.txt

 == Screenshots ==

-1. GrabPress Create/Edit Feed Frame.
-2. GrabPress Manage Feed Frame.
+1. Create and edit feed(s) for autoposting to your Blog.
+2. View and manage your existing feed(s).
-3. GrabPress Preview Feed Frame.
+3. Preview the results of your configured feed(s).
-4. GrabPress create a new account frame.
+4. Create a publisher account to link you embeds, so you can get paid!
+5. Video results are automatically posted to your Blog.

 == Changelog ==